 Nyobo Andersen’s team of researchers started with 91,427 pregnancies documented in the Danish National Birth Cohort for the period of 1996 to 2002.
 Of this number, 88,373 matched all the research criteria and were used in the study.
 Telephone interviews supplemented the registry data.
 The miscarriage rate among this study group was 3.5%.

-The researchers divided risk factors into pre-pregnancy and during-pregnancy risk factors.
+The researchers divided the risk factors into pre-pregnancy and during pregnancy risk factors.

 Pre-Pregnancy Risk Factors

 During-Pregnancy Risk Factors